Seeking Justice: Understanding Tort Claims and Writs

 Writ of Mandamus

-A writ of mandamus is used to compel a government official or agency to perform a duty they are legally obligated to do.
-For example, if a government agency fails to issue a permit that is required by law, a person can request a writ of mandamus to force the agency to act.
+A writ of mandamus is employed to compel a government official or agency to fulfill a duty that they are legally obligated to perform.
+For instance, if a government agency fails to issue a permit that is required by law, an individual can petition for a writ of mandamus to compel the agency to take action.
+This type of writ is significant in promoting accountability within government operations and ensuring that public officials adhere to their legal responsibilities.
+It serves as a mechanism for citizens to enforce compliance with the law when administrative bodies neglect their duties.

 Writ of Prohibition